amlalejini/GECCO-2019-cohort-lexicase/README.md

 ## Supplemental Material

-- Description of the GP system used for this work, including instruction set information: [./docs/gp-system.md](./docs/gp-system.md).
+- Description of the GP system used for this work, including instruction set information: [./docs/gp-system.md](./docs/gp-system.md)
+- Hand-coded solutions for (many of) the program synthesis problems used in this work: [./docs/ProgSynthHandWrittenSolutions.md](./docs/ProgSynthHandWrittenSolutions.md)